What Long-Term Care Insurance (LTCI) Alternatives are available if you are less than healthy?

 • Home health care and care in a facility.

-Critical Illness insurance simplified issue application underwriting is easier than for a typical long term care insurance policy.
+A Critical Illness insurance simplified issue application underwriting is usually easier than for a typical long-term care insurance policy.
 Critical Illness policies do not cover every illness.
 You should consult the list of covered Illnesses before you buy, so you can determine if the conditions you are concerned about are covered.

 Hospital Indemnity